Just for a little bit of fun, I've put together an afternoon tea alphabet. From A to Z, what is your favourite letter?

 Although let’s not be sexist, both men and women can enjoy afternoon tea, whether it’s cakes and prosecco, or liquor and pork pies!

 Sometimes ‘high tea’ is used as a synonym for afternoon tea, especially outside the UK.
-It originally derived from the meal that factory workers in the North and Scotland used to have when they came home from work and consisted of tea, bread, meat and vegetables.
+It originally derived from the meal that factory workers in the North and Scotland used to have when they came home from work and consisted of tea, bread, meat and vegetables, but the definition has changed over time.

 Short but sweet, there’s nothing more indulgent than an afternoon tea!